-- In the new dialogue box, Find” Startup type” and select “Automatic”.
+- Find” Startup type” in the new dialogue box and select “Automatic.”

 - Click on the “Apply” button, followed by “OK.”

-- Once done, reboot your system and check if the Wi-Fi network showed up.
+- Once done, reboot your system and check if the Wi-Fi network shows up.

 Hopefully, this easily fixes the “laptop not connecting to Wi-Fi” problem!